 OBS AS A RSC LEAD SCHOOL

-We are very proud at Old Basford School to have a very close partnership with the Royal Shakespeare Company (RSC), the Nottingham Theatre Royal and our family of local schools (P6P).
+We are very proud at Old Basford School to have a very close partnership with the Royal Shakespeare Company (RSC), the Nottingham Theatre Royal, Nottingham Playhouse and our family of local schools (P6P).

 This year, OBS enters its third year as a Lead Associate school with the RSC.
 Of course, this is a massive privilege for our school.
 However, it is also a commitment from OBS staff to bringing Shakespeare’s plays to life in the 21st Century.
 As part of our partnership with the RSC, every year select staff receive training in drama rehearsal-room techniques at the Theatre Royal.
 These members of staff then have to disseminate this knowledge to the rest of the staff who will then put to use during our whole school enrichment week on Shakespeare.
 While the drama techniques are based on a specific play, the skills are transferable to other pieces of literacy and other areas of the curriculum.
 We highly encourage staff to adopt these drama-based lessons whenever they can.